seb1080/webOneBiteAtaTime/basics/authentication/auth.md

 - X-XSS Protection: Use `x-xss-protection` in the header of the request

-- Cross-Site Request Forgery (CSRF): is an attack that forces an end user to execute unwanted actions on a web app. in which they're currently autheticated.
+- Cross-Site Request Forgery (CSRF): is an attack that forces an end user to execute unwanted actions on a web app. in which they're currently authenticated.

 - Distributed Denial of Service (DDoS): is a comprised of several infected systems which all target a specific system with the objective of rendering it inoperable.